Hillcrest Christian College

 Hillcrest Christian College is an independent Christian school located in Reedy Creek, Gold Coast, Queensland, Australia.

-The medium-size, co-educational, Christian school has approximately 1500 students enrolled in each semester with students ranging from Pre-Prep to Year 13.
+The medium-size, co-educational, Christian school has approximately 2300 students enrolled in each semester with students ranging from Pre-Prep to Year 12.
 There is also an on-campus Kindy and Outside School Hours Care.

 Hillcrest Christian College is a member of the CSA (Christian Schools Organisation), which defines the school as a locally governed and not-for-profit organisation.

 History

-Hillcrest Christian College (previously named Southern Gold Coast Christian Community School) was opened by Reedy Creek Baptist Church (previously named Palm Beach Baptist Church) in 1982.
-Starting with just 37 students, ranging from years 1–7, the school operated on the Church grounds before moved to Reedy Creek in 1986.
+The origins of Hillcrest Christian College can be traced back to the Palm Beach Baptist Church, which was established in 1928, and the church congregation began planning concepts for a Christian school in the 1970s.
+Southern Gold Coast Christian Community School was opened on the Palm Beach Baptist Church grounds in 1982 with just 37 students ranging from years 1-7 and operated there until 1986 when the school relocated to Reedy Creek.
+The school was then renamed Hillcrest Christian College and retained a close connection with the Palm Beach Baptist Church until it also relocated to a site near the school and became the Reedy Creek Baptist Church in 2001.

 The school has had four principals since its opening: